MAAP-Project/maap-jupyter-ide/submit_jobs/README.md

 	- POST request sent to http://localhost:5000/dps/job
 5. GetStatus
 	- endpoint: `hysds/getStatus`
-	- sends a POST request to check on a job's status
+	- sends a GET request to check on a job's status
+	- GET request sent to http://localhost:5000/dps/job/{job_id}
 6. GetResult
 	- endpoint: `hysds/getResult`
 	- sends a POST request to get the result of a job that has been executed in the background